 Silicon photonics (SiP) emerged in the last decade as a promising optical interconnect technology.
 SiP takes advantage of the high index contrast between silicon (3.476 at 1550 nm) and silica (1.444 at 1550 nm) to enable micro-meter scale optical guiding structures such as add-drop filters and switches.
 For modulation, free-carrier dispersion effect is the only mechanism in silicon fast enough to enable purely silicon-based high-speed electro-optic modulation (10 Gb/s and beyond).
-Modulators are controlled by placing a PN or PIN region with typical doping levels on the order of 1017 1018 cm3 around the modulating structure.
-Combined with the resonant nature of ring resonators, compact wavelength-selective electro-optic modulators with very small footprint can be realized in SiP platforms [27].
+Combined with the resonant nature of ring resonators, compact wavelength-selective electro-optic modulators with very small footprint can be realized in SiP platforms [29].
 An array of such modulators can provide WDM transmission with aggregate rates in the excess of 100 Gb/s.
-Modulation can also be realized in silicon alone by means of MachZehnder Interferometers (MZI).
+Modulation can also be realized in silicon alone by means of Mach-Zehnder Interferometers (MZI).
 MZIs are less sensitive to thermal fluctuation than ring resonators, but are not wavelength selective, obliging each wavelength to be independently modulated before being multiplexed.
 Another modulation approach consists of selectively growing SiGe waveguides on top of a silicon wafer to form an electro-absorption modulator.